3 mayors arrested in southern Turkey as part of crackdown on opposition

 The CHP mayor of Antalya, Muhittin Bocek, was arrested with two other suspects in a separate bribery investigation by the Antalya Chief Public Prosecutor’s Office, Anadolu reported.

+CHP officials have faced waves of arrests this year that many consider aimed at neutralizing Turkey's main opposition party.
+The government insists prosecutors and the judiciary act independently but the arrest of Istanbul Mayor Ekrem Imamoglu led to the largest street protests Turkey has seen in more than a decade.

-Karalar was arrested in Istanbul and Tutdere was arrested in the capital, Ankara, where he has a home.
+Karalar was arrested near Istanbul and Tutdere was arrested in the capital, Ankara, where he has a home.
 Tutdere posted on X that he was being taken to Istanbul.
+Police also carried out searches at the municipal offices in Adana and Adiyaman.

+Following their arrests, CHP Chairman Ozgur Ozel convened a meeting of the party's senior leadership.
+Meanwhile, the CHP mayor of Ankara questioned why municipalities controlled by President's Recep Tayyip Erdogan' s party were not subjected to the same level of judicial scrutiny as opposition politicians.

+“In a system where the law is bent and twisted according to politics, where justice is applied to one group and ignored by another, no one should expect us to trust the rule of law or believe in justice,” Mansur Yavas posted on X.

-Istanbul Mayor Ekrem Imamoglu, widely considered the main challenger to President Recep Tayyip Erdogan 's 22-year rule, was jailed four months ago over corruption allegations.
+Istanbul Mayor Ekrem Imamoglu, widely considered the main challenger to Erdogan 's 22-year rule, was jailed four months ago over corruption allegations.

 Also Friday, it was reported by state-run media that the CHP mayor of Manavgat, a Mediterranean resort city in Antalya province, and 34 others were detained over alleged corruption.